JamesEvans582/-amazon-lex-connect-workshop/README.md

 AWS Practice tutorial

-With the current climate and the rise of even more automation, I thought it would be great to learn how to build a chat bot.
+With the current climate and the rise of even more automation, I thought it would be great to learn how to build a chatbot.
 Looking at call centres, NHS helplines and ordering in general, there's more automation.
 The first step would be build a chat bot then link it using Lambda and an API.

-In this part of the tutorail we're going to create a Chatbot that helps us order a pizza a drink.
+In this part of the tutorail we're going to create a Chatbot that helps us order a pizza and a drink.

 So in the AWS console, hop to Amazon Lex.
 Then click create bot.
 Then you want to select blank bot.